Devonté Hynes

 DH

-You have been in the Lounge Studios.
+You’ve been in Lounge Studios.
 [Laughs.]

 EO